CharlesShi12/ImageFilters/README.md

 ## Features
 * Reduces an image down to a few core colors
 * Allows for users to chose the amount of colors the image is reduced to
-* Outputs a new .ppm image
+* Outputs a new and updated .ppm image

 ## Installations
 Run this command in your terminal: